-Market size of Indian Microfinance Industry
+Market size of Indian microfinance industry

-Micro Finance industry consists of multiple players with diverse organizational structures.
-Loans in this sector are provided by Banks, Small finance banks (SFBs), Non-banking Financial Company-Microfinance institutions (NBFC-MFIs), other NBFCs and non-profit organizations.
-According to the Microfinance Institution Network (MFIN), MFIs operates in 28 states, 8 Union Territories and 730 districts in India as on June 30, 2024.
-The sector served 80mn unique borrowers through 149mn active loan accounts as on June 30, 2024.
-The industry Gross Loan Portfolio (GLP) has grown at a CAGR of 22.6% from INR847.2bn in FY16 to reach INR4,337.0bn in FY24 period as depicted in the graph above.
-The GLP of the Microfinance Industry reached INR4,244.4bn as on June 30, 2024.
+The microfinance industry comprises various players with diverse organizational structures.
+Loans in this sector are offered by banks, small finance banks (SFBs), non-banking financial company-microfinance institutions (NBFC-MFIs), other NBFCs, and non-profit organizations.
+As reported in the '52nd edition of Micrometer for Q3 FY 24-25' by the Microfinance Institution Network (MFIN), MFIs were operating across 36 states/UTs and 722 districts in India as of December 31, 2024.
+The sector served 78.8 mn unique borrowers through 139 mn active loan accounts as of December 31, 2024.
+The industry's Gross Loan Portfolio (GLP) has increased at a CAGR of 22.6%, from INR847.2 bn in FY16 to INR4,337.0 bn in FY24, as illustrated in the graph below.
+The GLP of the microfinance industry reached INR3,853.5 bn as of December 31, 2024.